100 Years of racetrack legends: 1967 - 1976

 Tara’s Bulba

-Italian immigrant Gilio (Jim) Marconi was introduced to racing by his bricklaying workmates in Adelaide.
-After selling his successful Melbourne bricklaying and marble-floor tiling business he engaged top Melbourne trainer George Hanlon to purchase a colt for him at the 1973 National Yearling Sales.
+Pioneer of thoroughbred breeding in the Matamata district, Jack Lindsay bred Taras Bulba at Balcarres Stud.
+The purchaser, Italian immigrant Gilio (Jim) Marconi, was introduced to racing by his bricklaying workmates in Adelaide.
+After selling his successful Melbourne bricklaying and marble-floor tiling business he engaged top Melbourne trainer George Hanlon to purchase a colt for him at the 1973 National Yearling Sale.

 As a spring 4YO Taras Bulba only managed a VATC Underwood Stakes (Gr.1) win causing his owner to transfer the horse to Tommy Smith.
 The results were stunning with wins in the VRC Queen’s Plate (Gr.2) and VRC Queen Elizabeth Stakes (Gr.2).
 In the April he added the AJC Chipping Norton Stakes (Gr.2), ran a gallant second to Oopik in the AJC Sydney Cup (Gr.1) then beat the New Zealand Champion Balmerino in the AJC Queen Elizabeth Randwick Stakes (Gr.1).